BestTimesToVisit.com Logo

 packing

 Pack layers and waterproofs, no matter the season!
-The weather in Galway can change in an instant, from sunshine to a sudden shower.
-A good waterproof jacket and comfortable walking shoes are essential for exploring the city and its surroundings without getting caught out.
+The weather in Galway can change in an instant, from sunshine to a sudden downpour.
+A good waterproof jacket with a hood and comfortable, sturdy walking shoes are absolute essentials for exploring the city and its surroundings.

 safety

-Galway is generally a very safe city, but like any urban area, be aware of your surroundings, especially at night in busier areas like Shop Street.
-Keep your valuables secure and be mindful of your drinks in pubs, and you'll have no issues.
+Galway is generally a very safe city, but like any urban area, be aware of your surroundings, especially at night.
+Stick to well-lit streets when walking back to your accommodation after enjoying the pub scene, and keep your valuables secure.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)